 Of the top 10 states and provinces by number of mares reported bred in 2020, stallions in Louisiana, Maryland, Pennsylvania, and New Mexico covered more mares in 2020 than in 2019, as reported at this time last year.
 The following table shows the top 10 states and provinces ranked by number of mares reported bred in 2020:

 |State/Province||2019 Stallions||2020 Stallions||Pct.
 Change||2019 Mares Bred||2020 Mares Bred||Pct.
 Change|

 Note: Each incident in which a mare was bred to more than one stallion and appeared on multiple RMBs is counted separately.
 As such, mares bred totals listed in the table above may differ slightly from counts of distinct mares bred.

 In addition, Report of Mares Bred information on stallions that bred mares in North America is available through report 36P or a subscription service at equineline.com/ReportOfMaresBred.

 The Jockey Club, founded in 1894 and dedicated to the improvement of Thoroughbred breeding and racing, is the breed registry for North American Thoroughbreds.
 In fulfillment of its mission, The Jockey Club, directly or through subsidiaries, provides support and leadership on a wide range of important industry initiatives, and it serves the information and technology needs of owners, breeders, media, fans and farms.
-It is the sole funding source for America’s Best Racing, the broad-based fan development initiative for Thoroughbred racing.
-You can follow America’s Best Racing at americasbestracing.net.
+It founded America’s Best Racing (americasbestracing.net), the broad-based fan development initiative for Thoroughbred racing, and in partnership with the Thoroughbred Owners and Breeders Association, operates OwnerView (ownerview.com), the ownership resource.
 Additional information is available at jockeyclub.com.